TruffleMuffin/TruffleCache/README.md

 There are two configuration options available for TruffleCache.
 They are both specified by AppSettings.
 They are as follows

 * TruffleCache.CachePrefix - Prefix all Keys used by this application with this specified key
 * TruffleCache.ExpiryInHours - Default Expiry for all cache items.
+Set to 0 if you want no expiry.

 Usage
 -----